dlesbre/mlpp/README.md

     {% rec2 %} -> prints alice
     {% rec3 %} -> prints {% name %}

-  defs can be overloaded on the number of arguments
+  defs can be overloaded on the number of arguments:

     {% def sum(a,b) a+b %}
     {% def sum(a)   {% sum a 0 %} %}